Federal FAFSA Code: #002901

 New York State TAP Code: #1050

-Not to worry.
+Not to worry!
 New legislation requires students and parents to complete their FAFSAs using the prior prior year tax information.
 For the 2018-19 FAFSA, families will use 2016 tax information.

 There are no income cutoffs when determining a student's financial aid eligibility.
 Many factors are taken into consideration when determining a family's ability to pay beyond parental income such as household size, number of dependent children in college, family assets, and cost of the institution; so it is impossible to determine your eligibility based strictly on income.
 To know if you will qualify for financial aid you must apply.

 For new applicants to Wells College, you must be accepted for admission before an aid award letter will be sent to you.
-All students must have a processed FAFSA on file in order to receive an aid award letter.
+All students must have a processed FAFSA on file in order to receive a financial aid award letter.
 Accepted new students will be notified beginning mid-December and returning students will be notified by mid-June.

 All financial aid, with the exception of work study funds, will be credited to your billing account in two equal disbursements: fall and spring.
 Once your charges have been paid (tuition, fees, room and board), any additional funds on your account will be refunded to you by the Business Office to help you pay for off-campus living costs, books, or personal expenses.
 Students awarded campus employment will receive a paycheck for the number of hours worked in a specific pay period.
 Students in general are paid every two weeks.
 Since students have not received any work study earnings at the beginning of the semester, we encourage students to have book money upon their arrival to campus.